-- the main symptoms of Bx are a wet sounding cough lasting for weeks or recurring frequently, and repeated chest infections
+- the main symptoms of Bx are a wet sounding cough that lasts for weeks or happens often, and repeated chest infections

 - once your child has Bx, they usually have it for life